 Key legal wellness terms

-Our approach isn’t to look at lawyer wellness from a happy-go-lucky perspective; rather, we try to think in terms of the real issues in legal professionals’ lives, and what well-being means within that context.
+Our approach isn’t to look at attorney mental health from a happy-go-lucky perspective; rather, we try to think in terms of the real issues in legal professionals’ lives, and what well-being means within that context.

 Under that mindset, here are some concepts and terms worth exploring.